Delta Pay With Miles: Save hundreds on flights with no blackout dates

 Your Amex Delta card must be linked to your frequent flyer number for Pay With Miles to appear as a booking option.
 And you can only redeem in 5,000 mile ($50) increments.

 You can use Pay With Miles to fully or partially pay for the ticket.
-And because these are paid (not award) tickets, you’ll earn elite Medallion® Qualifying Miles and Medallion® Qualifying Dollars for your flight.
+And because these are paid tickets (again, this is different than an award flight), you’ll earn elite Medallion® Qualifying Miles and Medallion® Qualifying Dollars for your flight.

 Step 1.
 Log-in to your Delta account